particle-iot/docs/src/content/hardware/migration-guides/e404x-migration-guide.md

 ### Digital to analog converter (DAC)

-The E Series supports DAC one A3 and A6 (DAC).
+The E-Series supports DAC one A3 and A6 (DAC).
 There is no DAC on the E404X or Gen 3 devices.

 If you need a DAC, it's easy to add one via I2C or SPI on your base board.